status-im/status-software-legal-documents/terms-of-use.md

 Status develops Status Software and makes it available for you to run in a web browser or for your local use on your desktop or mobile device.
 This means that you are solely responsible for your activity and any potential risk or loss you may incur through using the Status Software as further detailed below in these terms.

+As a result of the privacy-first design of Status Software:

+1. Status does not store nor have access to user data, messages, or content;
+2. Status cannot associate content or actions with individual users.
+However, users may choose to disclose certain limited information to Status voluntarily, such as when opting in to share usage analytics.
+This data, shared only through explicit consent of the user, is processed in accordance with our Privacy Policy;
+3. Status cannot block or ban users from using Status Software features;
+4. Status has no means of monitoring, moderating, removing, modifying or regulating users’ content or activity, except in Community Spaces created and directly managed by Status.

 #### 2.1.1 Wallet

 Status Software includes a crypto wallet.
 We will refer to such wallet functionality in these terms as “Wallet”.